nus-cs2103/website-base/admin/projectPortfolioPage.md

   * If you plan to use the PPP in your Resume, you can also include your SE work outside of the module (will not be graded)

 * **Format**:
   * Page limit: If you have more content than the limit given below, shorten (or omit some content) so that you do not exceed the page limit.
-Having too much content in the PPP will be penalized.
+Having too much content in the PPP will be viewed unfavorably during grading.
 Note: the ==page limits given below are _after_ converting to PDF format==.
 The actual amount of content you require is actually less than what these numbers suggest because the HTML → PDF conversion adds a lot of spacing around content.
     Content | Limit
     ------- | -----
     Description in point form | 0.5-1